corrode/corrode.github.io/content/blog/enums.md

 `active = false` mean?
 Is the user inactive?
 Or is the user deleted?
 Or is the user suspended?
 We don't know!

-Alternatively, you could use a `u8` to represent state:
+Alternatively, you could use an unsigned integer to represent state:

 ```rust
 struct User {